UEFI: History

 The original motivation for EFI came during early development of the first Intel–HP Itanium systems in the mid-1990s.
-BIOS limitations had become too restrictive for the larger server platforms Itanium was targeting.
+BIOS limitations had become too restrictive for the larger server platforms for which Itanium was targeted.
 The effort to address these concerns began in 1998 and was initially called Intel Boot Initiative.
 It was later renamed to Extensible Firmware Interface (EFI).

-The first open-source UEFI implementation, Tiano, was released by Intel in 2004.
+The first open-source EFI implementation, Tiano, was released by Intel in 2004.
 Tiano has since then been superseded by EDK and EDK II and is now maintained by the TianoCore community.

 In July 2005, Intel ceased its development of the EFI specification at version 1.10 and contributed it to the Unified EFI Forum, which has developed the specification as the Unified Extensible Firmware Interface (UEFI).
 The original EFI specification remains owned by Intel, which exclusively provides licenses for EFI-based products, but the UEFI specification is owned by the UEFI Forum.

 Version 2.0 of the UEFI specification was released on 31 January 2006.
 It added cryptography and security.

 Version 2.1 of the UEFI specification was released on 7 January 2007.
 It added network authentication and the user interface architecture ("Human Interface Infrastructure" in UEFI).

 Version 2.3.1 of the UEFI specification was released on 6 April 2011.
 It added Secure Boot, as well as ARM architecture support.

-In October 2018, Arm announced Arm ServerReady, a compliance certification program for landing the generic off-the-shelf operating systems and hypervisors on Arm-based servers.
+In October 2018, Arm introduced Arm ServerReady, a compliance certification program intended to ensure standard operating systems and hypervisors run on Arm-based servers.
 The program requires the system firmware to comply with Server Base Boot Requirements (SBBR).
 SBBR requires UEFI, ACPI and SMBIOS compliance.
 In October 2020, Arm announced the extension of the program to the edge and IoT market.
 The new program name is Arm SystemReady.
 Arm SystemReady defined the Base Boot Requirements (BBR) specification that currently provides three recipes, two of which are related to UEFI: 1) SBBR: which requires UEFI, ACPI and SMBIOS compliance suitable for enterprise-level operating environments such as Windows, Red Hat Enterprise Linux, and VMware ESXi; and 2) EBBR: which requires compliance to a set of UEFI interfaces as defined in the Embedded Base Boot Requirements (EBBR) suitable for embedded environments such as Yocto.
 Many Linux and BSD distributions can support both recipes.

 In December 2018, Microsoft announced Project Mu, a fork of TianoCore EDK II used in Microsoft Surface and Hyper-V products.
-The project promotes the idea of firmware as a service.
+The project incorporates a service-based firmware delivery model.

 The latest UEFI specification, version 2.11, was published in December 2024.